-The names of the directors in office at any time during, or since the end of, the year are:
+The names of the Directors in office at any time during, or since the end of, the year are:

-Don Clarke (Non-executive Director) (Appointed 28 Oct 2015) Steve Prideaux (Chief Executive Officer and Company Secretary) (Appointed 28 Oct 2015) Gordon Jenkins (Non-executive Director) (Appointed 28 Oct 2015) Gerard Mullins (Non-executive Director) (Appointed 28 Oct 2015)
+Appointed Resigned Don Clarke (Non-executive Director) 28 Oct 2015 - Steve Prideaux (Chief Executive Officer and Company Secretary) 28 Oct 2015 - Gordon Jenkins (Non-executive Director) 28 Oct 2015 19 Aug 2021 Gerard Mullins (Non-executive Director) 28 Oct 2015 -

-Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.
+Directors have been in office since the start of the financial year to the date of this report unless otherwise stated below.

 Steve Prideaux and Adam Legg are the Company Secretaries of Digital Investment Group Limited.
-Mr Prideaux has been the Company Secretary since 28 October 2015 and Mr Legg was appointed on 27 November 2019.
+Mr Prideaux has been the Company Secretary since 28 October 2015 and Mr Legg was appointed on 27 November 2020.